WalkingNL/Translation/note.md

     the news of the company's bankruptcy dampened the mood of the employees.

-(in)adequate
+---
+`(in)adequate,`

+---
-devastate, ruin
+`devastate`, ruin

+---
 `expenditure`, noun, refers to the act of spending or using money, time, energy, etc.

     I spent a great deal of time and expenditure of money on studying other languages.
 And also I got a lot of fun from this process.
 It's really helpful to reach my goal of traveling around the world.

 ---

-contention, there was a contention in the morning meeting today
+`contention`, there was a contention in the morning meeting today

+---

-installment, 分期付款
+`installment`, 分期付款
 ```
 if you take out a loan to buy a car, you might need to pay back the loan in monthly installments over a period of several years.
 ```
+---
 refund 退款

 debate 返利

+subsequent 随后

+---

+prosper, proliferate

+> finacial boom occurred during an era of optimism, famlilies `prospered`.
+Automobiles, TVs, and other technoligies `proliferated` gradually.

+---
 ### preposition
 amid = amidst, used as a preposition or adverb, to mean that in or into the middle of something